Koalas in our backyard

 As part of the preparation of the habitat study, Council formed a Project Reference Group (PRG).
 The reference group acted as a discussion forum in relation to the preparation of both the habitat study and the Koala Management Strategy.
 The PRG included representatives from NSW government agencies, environmental groups, agricultural groups and the university sector.

-For more information on the habitat study and Koala Management Strategy, contact Council’s Strategic and Community Facilities Group on telephone 6686 1284.
+For more information on the habitat study and Koala Management Strategy, contact Council’s Planning and Environmental Health Division on telephone 1300 864 444.